How to Hire the Right Caregiver

 Whether you need help for yourself or an aging parent, in-home care can lighten your physical and psychological load when you have arthritis or related conditions.
 But because a home-care aid will be in your private space, and may assist with intimate aspects of everyday life, “you’ll want to do everything you can to ensure you choose the right person,” says Karen A. Roberto, PhD, director of the Institute for Society, Culture and Environment, at Virginia Tech, Blacksburg.

-Some key tips to keep in mind when choosing an in-home caregiver:
+Here are some key tips to keep in mind when choosing an in-home caregiver:

 DO Write a Detailed Job Description